Mayank-Sankhwar/course-host/README.md

 PostgreSQL through environment configuration, including `DATABASE_URL`, and uses the configured frontend origin for credentialed CORS.

-The deployed login flow uses secure HTTP-only cross-site session cookies.
+The deployed login flow uses secure, HTTP-only session cookies for credentialed cross-origin requests.
 The browser must allow the required cross-site cookie behavior for sessions to persist.
 Render services may cold-start after inactivity.